abrookins/WrapToColumn/README.md

 * Choose Preferences -> Plugins -> Install plugin from disk
 * Choose the **WrapToColumn.zip** (not the .jar file) file in the source checkout or your Downloads folder

 ## Running

-### Keyboard shortcut
+### Keyboard shortcuts

+The commands to run Wrap Line to Column are:

+* Mac: Command + Control + Shift + W
+* PC: Control + Alt + Shift + W

+The commands to run Wrap Paragraph to Column are:

+* Mac: Command + Control + Shift + P
+* PC: Control + Alt + Shift + P

-The default keyboard shortcut is Command+Control+Shift+W. It's not the best shortcut, so feel free to change it in your keymap (Preferences -> Keymap) or IeaVim configuration file.
+Feel free to change these in your keymap (Preferences -> Keymap) or IeaVim configuration file!

 **Note**: Commands invoked with `:action` using IdeaVim cannot yet accept a visual range.
 So I suggest sticking to the IDE's keyboard shortcuts (using the Keymap setting) rather than IdeaVim's configuration file.

 ### Menu item

-A menu item should exist for the plugin in the Edit drop-down menu: Edit -> Wrap to Column.
-If you like using a mouse, you can click on that.
+Menu items should exist for both commands in the Edit drop-down menu:

+* Edit -> Wrap Line to Column
+* Edit -> Wrap Paragraph to Column

 ## Settings

-### Column width
+### Right margin override

 By default, this plugin uses your configured global or language-specific right margin setting as the column width to wrap at.
 However, you may provide a column